donhatch/ShephardsPlayApplet/README.md

-  [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction, and in fact steepKiller can force the flow to be arbitrarily steep, however it's probably not possible to replicate that one]
+  [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction, and in fact steepKiller can force the flow to be arbitrarily steep, however it's probably not possible to replicate that one.
+  Also every counterexaple to the similar face-oriented conjecture is a counterexample to this one.]

 * For every trivalent convex polyhedron, there is a sweep direction and an unfolding